Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Tommy Pham At The Plate

-- Pham enters this game on a nine-game hitting streak.
-Over the course of his last outings, he's hitting .300 with one homer.
+- Pham enters this game on a 10-game hitting streak.
+Over the course of his last outings, he's hitting .333 with two homers.

-- Pham has had at least one RBI in 35.2% of his games this year (31 of 88), with two or more RBI eight times (9.1%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Pham has picked up an RBI in 36.0% of his games this year, with two or more RBI in 10.1% of his games.
+He has also driven in three or more runs in four contests.

-- In 26 of 88 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.